Melatonin Brain Fog: Causes, Side Effects, and Safety Facts

-Melatonin brain fog the next day often relates to timing.
+Melatonin brain fog the next day is often related to timing, especially when melatonin is taken too late at night.
 If taken too late, melatonin may delay normal morning wake signals.
 The brain may still feel like it is in night mode.

 Immediate-release melatonin is cleared from the body fairly quickly.
 Extended-release versions last longer.
-High doses may also slow clearance.
+Higher doses may slow clearance.
 People process melatonin at different speeds.

 Key Takeaways